ModischFabrications/EasyLight_PCB/README.md

 Wall Power input is assumed to be larger than power demand by the load + battery, reduce charging current if that is not the case.
 This usually means >=500mA, depending on use case.

 ### Battery Level/Charge Detection
 ATtiny85 can read VCC via internal ADC, which makes battery voltage readings easy due to the unregulated output.
-There is a slight drop from the power path, but it's probably smaller than the ADC variance.
+There is a slight drop from the power path and other peripherals, but it's probably smaller than the variance of the ADC itself.

 Most chargers also offer a CRG/STAT output, see https://electronics.stackexchange.com/a/624987/217104 on how to read that.

+This can be used to detect 4 states:
+1. Battery empty
+2. Battery charging
+2. Battery discharging
+2. Battery full

 ### Load sharing/Power Path
 The usual solution to charge the battery of a device is to cut off the output, either mechanically with a switch (BAT || SUB) or with a P-FET.
 This is easy, but is incompatible for UPSs and similar "always-on" use cases.